-It is easy to get distracted by the bright lights of the big cities of Sydney, Melbourne and Perth and forget about the incredibly scenic, less talked about and lesser-visited regional areas of Australia.
-Of course, there are ample opportunities to study in these areas and here is a brief insight into what life would be like, studying in a regional area.
+It’s easy to get distracted by the bright lights of the big cities of Sydney, Melbourne, and Perth and forget about the incredibly scenic, less talked about, and lesser-visited regional areas of Australia.
+Of course, there are ample opportunities to study in these areas, and here is a brief insight into what life would be like, studying in a regional area.

 City convenience in countryside beauty

 Firstly, don’t get bogged down in thinking that these more remote areas of Australia are miles away from anything, with just kangaroos and 500km of dust balls between you and the next glimpse of civilization.
 In reality, regional areas can be as close as a couple of hours’ drive from major cities, and in themselves, they provide the same facilities and entertainment that you would expect to find in the big cities; cinemas, shopping malls, restaurants, bars, and coffee shops.
 Regional areas provide easier access to all things nature and a glimpse into what Australia is known for – its unique, aesthetically beautiful scenery, famous all around the world.
 Australia has over 500 national parks, covering 28 million hectares which means you’ll never be too far away from one once you are out of the big cities.
 Take the opportunities to hike up that mountain just across the road, visit the natural spa around the corner, go on a hunt for koalas in their natural habitat (i.e your backyard), or simply find one of the many lookouts in the country to sit and appreciate the vast landscape that you can call home during your studies.